Advocates for Wrongfully Convicted

 Stage 6:

 It is important to reiterate a few major points: we are not lawyers; we are criminal justice advocates; there is no immediate, magical solution; our process can be long, difficult, and sometimes mentally distressing.
 We are here as a resource for all those who write to us and fit our criteria.
 We seek truth and justice.
-We wish we could do much more for the many convicted innocent whose cases we cannot tend to due to our limited resources.
+We wish we could do much more for the many convicted innocent whose cases we cannot accept due to our limited resources.

 A4WC has very narrow criteria for the types of cases that we will consider reviewing.
 Therefore we are not able to help the majority of those who contact us.
 We have adopted these narrow criteria so that we may function in an efficient and productive manner.
 We regret that we cannot be all things to all people.
 Please review our stated criteria (which follows), our general procedures (see above), and how to contact us if you know someone who fits ALL of the listed criteria.